-Use Avaya Command Line Interface or Enterprise Device Manager to access, manage, and monitor the switch.
+Use Avaya Command Line Interface or Enterprise Device Manager to access, manage, and monitor the Avaya Virtual Services Platform 4000 Series.

 Avaya Command Line Interface

 To access the Avaya Command Line Interface (ACLI) initially, you need a direct connection to the system from a terminal or PC.
 After you enable Telnet, you can access the ACLI from a Telnet session on the network.